sandthio/sandthio/README.txt

 Hi 👋, I'm Sandra
-A motivared software engineering student.
+A motivated software engineer.
-🌱 I’m currently learning C#, Java and Javascript.
+🌱 I’m currently learning Java and Javascript.
 👯 I’m looking to collaborate on projects that will challenge me and stretch my learning capacity.**